rasagy/The10Books/list-dump.md

 7. The guide- rk narayan
 8. I miss my pencil- kara Johnson/ martin bone

+###Praveen Kumar
+1. Pilgrim's Progress by John Bunyan
+2. Holy Bible (well, of course you know why)
+3. Fundamentals of Physics (Resnick and Halliday)
+4. Death by facebook (got it for free when I installed the kindle android app)
+5. Thinking fast and slow
+6. Rework (37 Signals)
+7. Connect the dots
+8. The DaVinci code
+9. Midnight's Children (was part of HS course)
+10. Six Degrees - the science of a connected age (by Duncan Watts)

 ###Prashant Nagpal
 1. Victor Hugo - Les Miserables
 2. Jack Kerouac - On the Road